zhpanvip/BannerViewPager/README.md

 > Tencent Video,QQ Music,KuGou,AliPay,Tmall,TaoBao,YouKu,Himalaya,NetEase Music,Bilibili ect.
 All of above App's Banner can be implements By BannerViewPager.

-## What's new in version 3.0
+## What's new in version 3.x

 - Migrate to ViewPager2
-- Mutiple item type supported
+- Multiple item type supported
 - setOrientation supported
 - addPageTransformer and removeTransformer supported
 - setAdapter replaces setHolderCreator